 John was no doubt familiar with Chapter 9 of the book of Daniel, which speaks of the corruption of Jerusalem (and, really, the corruption of many people in the world, including some of the most powerful people in America).

 The book of Daniel is not only about the sins, trespasses, transgressions and iniquity of the leaders of the nations of earth, it is also about the corruption of the modern nation of Israel.
-It actually speaks of a time to "finish the transgression," "make reconciliation for iniquity," and "bring in everlasting righteousness" — a time when Israel will have to face its transgressions and iniquity, and make reconciliation for it.
+It actually speaks of a time to "finish the transgression," "make reconciliation for iniquity," and "bring in everlasting righteousness" — a time when Israel will have to face its transgressions and iniquity, and make amends and reconciliation for it.

 That certainly has not happened yet.
 It will be brought about by the judgment issued by the witness and servant of God foretold by Isaiah and Jesus.